mdn/content/files/en-us/web/api/performancenavigationtiming/notrestoredreasons/index.md

 ## Value

-When the `PerformanceNavigationTiming` object represents a history navigation, `notRestoredReasons` will return an object containing the following properties:
+When the `PerformanceNavigationTiming` object represents a history navigation, `notRestoredReasons` returns an object containing the following properties:

 - `blocked`
   - : A boolean value specifying whether the navigated page is blocked from using the bfcache (`true`) or not (`false`).